ZacharyTStone/My-Anime-Collection/README.md

 Like 'Haku' it uses Express and Node.js with a series of routers to send, change, and delete data on the database.
 The front end uses the Kitsu.io API to get data about anime.

-The Backend uses Node JS , Express and MongoDB
+Backend: JS , Express and MongoDB

-The Front end uses React and Styled Components.
+Front-end: React and Styled Components.

 I hope you enjoy this project and if you have any questions or comments feel free to contact me.